 If you want to be in the heart of the action, near all shops, restaurants, bars and tour operators, then Bocas Town on Isla Colon should be your base.
 But if you’re looking for some peace and quiet and a more tranquil vibe, stay on Isla Bastimentos, Isla Carenero or anywhere on Isla Colon other than in Bocas Town.

-Here are some of the best accommodation options in Bocas del Toro:
+Here are some of the best hotels in Bocas del Toro for different budgets:

 Selina is an awesome hospitality brand with locations all over Latin America.
-Their hostels/hotels are definitely among the best in Bocas and they have both private rooms and shared dorms.
-You’ll find a Selina in Bocas Town on Isla Colon and also near Red Frog Beach on Isla Bastimentos.
-We loved staying at one of their private rooms with beautiful boho-decor in their Bocas Town hostel!
+Their hostels/hotels are definitely among the best in Bocas and they offer both private rooms and shared dorms.
+They have two locations in Bocas – one in Bocas Town on Isla Colon and the other at Red Frog Beach on Isla Bastimentos.
+We stayed at one of their private rooms with beautiful boho-decor in their Bocas Town location and loved it.

 MID-RANGE: Palmar Beach Lodge

-This beautiful oceanfront lodge is located on the famous Red Frog Beach.
-Surrounded by lush rainforest, Palmar offers private bungalows, glamping tents and shared dorms.
-There’s also a variety of activities to choose from like massage, yoga, hiking and diving.
+A beautiful oceanfront lodge located amidst the rainforest on the famous Red Frog Beach.
+You can choose between private bungalows, glamping tents and shared dorms.
+They also offer a variety of activities such as massage, yoga classes, hiking tours and diving.

-Map of the places to visit and things to do in Bocas del Toro
+Map of the best places to visit in Bocas del Toro

 Things to do in Bocas del Toro: Final thoughts

 And that’s it!
-These were the best things to do in Bocas del Toro, Panama.
+Now you know exactly what to do in Bocas del Toro.
 This laid-back Caribbean paradise is honestly such a fun place to explore and should be a part of every Panama trip.

-Are you also planning to travel around the rest of Panama?
-Then take a look at my blog post on the best things to do in Panama City and my guide to hiking La India Dormida mountain, one of the most beautiful treks in Panama.
+For more tips on cool places to visit in Panama, take a look at my blog post on the best things to do in Panama City and my guide to hiking La India Dormida mountain, one of the most beautiful treks in Panama.

-Enjoyed reading about the top things to do in Bocas del Toro?
+Enjoyed reading about what to do in Bocas del Toro?
 Pin it!

 READ MORE: